aptech/docs/docs/CR-create.rst

             "-v96", "supported on all platforms."

         For details on the various versions, see Foreign Language Interface, Chapter  1.
-        The default format can be specified in *gauss.cfg* by setting the *dat_fmt_version* configuration variable.
+        The default format can be specified in :file:`gauss.cfg` by setting the *dat_fmt_version* configuration variable.
 The default, v96, should be used.

         ..
 DANGER:: FIX LINK TO FLI CHAP 1